ankitvgupta/pycodestyle-action/README.md

 # pycodestyle-action
-A Github Action that runs pycodestyle and leave a comment on your pull request
+A Github Action that runs pycodestyle and leaves a comment on your pull request.

 ## Example
 Add the following to `.github/workflows/myworkflow.yml`.